HydroshieldMKII/Sinatra-SSM/README.md

 - Returns: `true` if the user is successfully logged in, otherwise `false`.

 ### `logout!`
-- Description: Remove the session key and authorization.
+- Description: Remove the session key.

 ### `clearSession!`
 - Description: Clear all the session data.